Abstract

 Applied Patterns

-- The Memory Bank Pattern: Utilizing structured markdown files to ground agent reasoning and maintain alignment:
+- The Memory Bank Pattern: Utilizing structured markdown files to ground agent reasoning and maintain alignment (see Agent-First Software Engineering for an implementation and example artifacts such as

 - Recursive Learning: Implementing a